Keenan Allen Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- In his nine matchups against the Broncos, Allen's 51.9 receiving yards average is 22.6 less than his over/under for Sunday's game (74.5).
+- Allen is averaging 51.9 receiving yards per game in nine career matchups against the Broncos, 21.6 fewer than his receiving yards prop bet over/under for Sunday's game (73.5).

-- Allen has caught a touchdown pass versus the Broncos four times, but did not have multiple TDs in any of those games.
+- Allen has caught a touchdown pass against the Broncos four times, but did not have multiple TDs in any of those games.

 - Note: Allen's stats vs. Broncos date back to 2016.

-- The 226.3 passing yards the Broncos allow per game makes them the NFL's sixth-ranked pass defense this season.
+- The Broncos have the NFL's sixth-ranked pass defense this season, giving up 226.3 yards per game through the air.

-- The Broncos' defense is third in the NFL, allowing 1.2 passing touchdowns per game.
+- With 18 passing TDs allowed this year, the Broncos defense is ranked third in the NFL.

 Recent Performances

-- In last week's game against the Texans, Allen was targeted six times and racked up four catches for 35 yards.

-- Allen has 10 catches on 16 targets for 113 yards and one touchdown over his last three outings, averaging 37.7 yards per game.
+- Allen's 10 grabs have led to 113 yards (37.7 per game) and one touchdown over his last three outings.
+He was targeted 16 times.

 Allen's Los Angeles Teammates